material-components/material-components-web/packages/mdc-select/README.md

 `mdc-select-bottom-line-color($color)` | Customizes the color of the default bottom line of the select.
 `mdc-select-focused-bottom-line-color($color)` | Customizes the color of the bottom line of the select when focused.

-To customize the colors of the list items, refer to the mdc-list [README](../mdc-list/README.md) file
+To customize the color of the list items, refer to the [List documentation](../mdc-list/README.md).

 ### MDC Select Component API